 Richard Primus, the Theodore J. St. Antoine Collegiate Professor of Law, teaches the law, theory, and history of the U.S. Constitution.
 In 2008, he won the first-ever Guggenheim Fellowship in Constitutional Studies for his work on the relationship between history and constitutional interpretation.
-His scholarship has been cited in opinions of the Justices of the Supreme Court of the United States.
+His writing has appeared in many leading law reviews as well as in

-Prof. Primus works with constitutional law on the state level as well as the federal.
+Professor Primus works with constitutional law on the state level as well as the federal.
 He has helped state governmental agencies, nonprofit organizations, and private businesses solve practical problems involving state-level constitutional law, both in Michigan and in other states.

 summa cum laude, in social studies.
 He then earned a DPhil in politics at Oxford, where he was a Rhodes Scholar and the Jowett Senior Scholar at Balliol College.
-After studying law at Yale, Prof. Primus clerked for the Hon.
-Guido Calabresi on the Second Circuit and for U.S. Supreme Court Justice Ruth Bader Ginsburg.
-He then practiced law at the Washington, D.C., office of Jenner & Block before joining the Michigan faculty in 2001.
+After studying law at Yale, Professor Primus clerked for the Hon.
+Guido Calabresi on the U.S. Court of Appeals for the the Second Circuit and for U.S. Supreme Court Justice Ruth Bader Ginsburg.
+He then practiced law at the Washington, D.C., office of Jenner & Block before joining the Michigan Law faculty in 2001.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law